A New, Dramatic Look for Burton Snowboard's Chill Foundation

 The new chill.org, designed by Sarah Moon + Co (SarahMoon.net).

-Ages ago, I worked for the City of Portland, and one of my projects was public relations and promotion of the city's skatepark project (which Portland has, sadly, let go by the wayside).
 This was one of the most gratifying projects I worked on during my time in the public sector, so it was awesome getting back to a subject I'd been passionate about so long ago.
 (Fun fact: my last day on the job at the City, then Mayor Tom Potter invited me to join him in cutting the ribbon for a new skatepark and I may have cried a little at that generosity.)

-Chill had a nice Wordpress based website but it didn't have the storytelling vibe that they needed.
 It wasn't edgy or boundary-pushing.
 It worked, it looked nice, but it didn't match their work.
 My team and I were excited to re-envision what Chill.org could be, complete with a fab hero video (created by Vitae Sessions), vibrant colors, some edgy-feeling iconography, an interactive map and an awesome infographic created by my frequent graphic design collaborator, Ashli Hughes of Cascade Creative PDX.

-Non-profit websites are actually the most challenging sites I work on.
-They tend to involve more people and more content wrangling that websites for small businesses or stores.
-I actually love the unique process of creating non-profit websites, as it requires teasing out not only the client's goals, but hearing the needs of multiple stakeholders--donors, staff, volunteers, participants--and ensuring that the website strikes the right balance with regard to all those audiences.
+These organizations tend to involve more stakeholders, often with competing goals, and therefore it takes more research and fine-tuning to nail down just the right strategy.
+It’s a unique process that I can’t help but love, as it requires teasing out not only the client's goals, but hearing the needs of donors, staff, volunteers, participants and ensuring that their online presence strikes the right balance with regard to all those audiences.
 It's a tricky endeavor, but a fun one.

 Sarah Moon

 Sarah Moon is a marketing and business strategist based in Portland, Oregon and is an expert in the nuances of leveraging the search engine for service providers and other experts.
-Using her signature Alignthority™ method, she helps entrepreneurs get found, own their voices, and grow their businesses.
+Using her signature Alignthority® System, she helps entrepreneurs get found, own their voices, and grow their businesses.

 Ready to collaborate?
 The best first step is a 1:1 consulting session.